eoprede/prusa_profiles/MK3/Slic3r/README.md

 And always use glue or something (baby powder, windex, etc) with TPU.
 I use glue.

 For me each filament even from the same brand requires a specific temperature.
 Some need extrusion multiplier of 0.9 or 0.95.
 I use sainsmart.

+### MK3 3Dxtech Matte Petg
+Profile by Chris Warkocki

+#3dxtech just sent some sample Pretty Ridiculous Ultra Super Awesome Orange matte petg my way for testing.
+P.R.U.S.A.
+Orange is a near perfect match to the old ABS parts and prints like a dream as usual with every petg they sell.

+I've been messing with settings and have it locked down by increasing the print temps and doing some flexing here and there